-We may also hold your personal data if you have been having business relations with Fifty or if you or we have been considering entering some form of business relationship.
+We may also hold your personal data if you have a business relationship with Fifty or if you or we have been considering entering into some form of business relationship.
 You could be a client (agency, advertiser…) and we will need that data in order to communicate, invoice, manage contracts and products and services we offer to you.
 You could be a publisher, a data provider or a social media platform and we would need your personal data in order to communicate, invoice, manage the relationship.
 You could be a supplier, a partner with whom we have a regular business relationship or with whom we are considering having one.
-Or you could be any prospects, industry partners, former colleagues or business acquaintances with whom we have regular relationships.
+Or you could be a prospect, industry partner, former colleague or business acquaintance with whom we have regular relationships.

 The personal data we hold about you refers to your professional life (name, email address, billing address, office address, phone numbers, title, employer, etc.).
 We would have obtained that information from exchanging emails or business cards, meeting at industry events or at client meetings, etc.

-Current law would not require us to obtain new consent in order to hold and carry on processing this data.
-Still, you can always exercise your data subjects’ rights and ask for removal, erasure, portability, etc. of that personal data by writing at [email protected].
+We rely on our legitimate interests in managing and developing our business in order to hold and carry on processing this data.
+Still, you can always exercise your data subjects’ rights and ask for removal, erasure, portability, etc. of that personal data by writing to us at [email protected].